szaryvip/szaryvip/README.md

 ### Hi there 👋
-My name is Łukasz and I am currently studing at WUT and working as Data Scientist at ABERG CONNECT.
+My name is Łukasz and I am currently studing at WUT and working as Data Engineer at Centrum Respo.

 #### Working with:
   ![Pandas](https://img.shields.io/badge/pandas-%23150458.svg?style=for-the-badge&logo=pandas&logoColor=white)